The Bottom Line About Specifying Abuse or Impact

 See How Abuse Resistant & Impact Resistant Perform Differently

 For a product to be classified Abuse Resistant (AR) or Impact Resistant (IR), it must meet the test standards of ASTM C1629.
 ASTM C1629 has four test methods to quantify a level of abuse/impact resistance.
 Each test has a classification level (1-3), with 3 being the best.

-Hi-Abuse XP and Hi-Impact XP were subjected to the four test methods: Surface abrasion, indentation, soft body impact and hard body impact.
+XP Hi-Abuse and XP Hi-Impact Gypsum Board were subjected to the four test methods: Surface abrasion, indentation, soft body impact and hard body impact.
 The chart below shows their results.
 As you can see, IR outperforms AR.
 To watch the tests being performed, click each test method.

 - Surface Abrasion, ASTM Test Method D4977